Patek Philippe Cal.12-400 18ct 1940

 Good Size 32mm Diameter Case, Excluding the Correct Unsigned Crown

-Genuine Patek Philippe Strap with a Matching Patek Philippe 18ct Gold Buckle
+Genuine Patek Philippe Black Leather Strap with Patek Philippe 18ct Gold Buckle

 High Quality Hardwood Presentation Box Included, as Shown